Can Candles Go Bad? Yes, and Here’s How to Fix That

 Candles do not disintegrate, however most candles are made of organic components will do so gradually.

-Scent deterioration and color loss will be the first signs of this process before the wax’s integrity is jeopardized.
-A candle, on the other hand, will burn as long as there is wax and a wick.
+Candle deterioration and color loss will be the first signs of this process before the wax’s integrity is jeopardized.

 It’s essential to maintain your candles if you want to extend their life and ensure that they burn efficiently.
 You can enjoy a fragrant candle for longer or have a source of light when you need it most – in an emergency – by doing so.